 Pneumonia is a term that means lung infection.
-It can be caused by infection by germs, including bacteria, viruses, and parasites.
-Though most children are able to get better at home with treatment from their health care provider, pneumonia can be very serious and can require hospitalization.
+It can be caused by infection by germs, including bacteria, viruses, and fungi.
+Though most children are able to get better at home with treatment from their healthcare provider, pneumonia can be very serious and can require hospitalization.
 Untreated pneumonia can lead to serious illness and even death.
 So it is important for a child with pneumonia to get treatment.

 Pneumonia is caused by an infection that spreads to the lungs.
 The child often begins with symptoms of a cold or sore throat.
 Symptoms then get worse as pneumonia develops.
 Symptoms vary widely, but often include: